Thursday, September 29

 • Wandering glider

-2. The globe skimmer also known as the wandering glider dragonfly is one of the most common types of dragonflies.
-The globe skimmer can be found on almost all continents except for Antarctic.
+2. The globe skimmer, also known as the wandering glider dragonfly, is one of the most common types of dragonfly.
+It can be found on almost all continents except Antarctica.

-4. There are many colors of dragonflies but one of the rarest colors of a dragonfly is the pink dragonfly.
+4. There are many colors of dragonflies, but one of the rarest is pink dragonflies.

 5. Dragonflies are insectivores/carnivores.
 Carnivores means that they only eat meat.
 Dragonflies eat flying insects and other insects.
-Dragonflies are mostly diurnal and prefer to hunt for food during the daytime hours.
+Dragonflies are primarily diurnal and prefer to hunt for food during daytime hours.
 Diurnal means dragonflies are awake during the daylight hours.

-6. A group of dragonflies are called a cluster of dragonflies or a flight of dragonflies.
+6. A group of dragonflies is called a cluster or a flight of dragonflies.

 7. Dragonflies are cold-blooded and love to be in the sun.
-The sun helps them regulate their bodies temperature.
+The sun helps them regulate their body's temperature.

 8. Dragonflies have a short life cycle.
 Some dragonflies can live up to 56 days or less.